mkhorasani/Streamlit-Authenticator/README.md

 ```
 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/login_form.PNG)

-You can then use the returned name and authentication status to allow your verified user to proceed to any restricted content, or to prompt an unverified user to enter a correct username and password.
+You can then use the returned name and authentication status to allow your verified user to proceed to any restricted content.

 ```python
 if authentication_status: